Introducing Cite:Your AI content agent.

 This is the strongest signal.
 AI models give the most weight to products mentioned positively across multiple independent sources.
 A product recommended by Wirecutter, discussed favorably on Reddit, and reviewed on a niche blog carries far more AI citation weight than a product with a great page on its own website.

 Think of it as triangulation.
 AI looks for agreement across sources it considers credible.
-If three independent reviewers say your standing desk is the best under $500, that's a strong signal.
+If three independent reviewers say your standing desk is the best under $500, that is a strong signal.
 If only your own website says that, AI treats it as marketing.

 2. Structured Product Data

 AI can only recommend products it can accurately understand.
-80% of URLs cited by ChatGPT don't rank in Google's top 100, which means Google ranking isn't what drives citations.
+80% of URLs cited by ChatGPT do not rank in Google's top 100, which means Google ranking is not what drives citations.
 What drives them is whether AI can extract precise product attributes: price, specifications, materials, dimensions, warranty terms.

 Products with complete schema markup (Product, Offer, Review, FAQ) give AI the structured information it needs to make confident recommendations.
-Products without schema force AI to guess from raw HTML, and AI that isn't confident about a product's details simply leaves it out.
+Products without schema force AI to guess from raw HTML, and AI that is not confident about a product's details simply leaves it out.
+Pages with FAQPage schema are 3.2x more likely to appear in Google AI Overviews.

 3. Answer-Ready Content